 1. I Am Obsessed with Deer and Squirrels

 This one requires some back story.
 So, do y’all remember when the deer filter was hot back on Snapchat?
-The original one, like four years ago?
-Well, I used to use that filter and make funny (well, I thought they were funny) videos talking as though I were “Bambi in the Forest,” aka Bambi from the Disney movie.
-Now, my friends and I frequently quote these videos, as they were completely relatable (duh).
-And I’ve loved deer ever since.
+The original one, like five years ago?
+Well, I used to use that filter and make funny (well, I thought they were funny) videos as “Bambi in the Forest.”
+AKA Bambi from the Disney movie.
+Now, my friends and I STILL quote these videos, as they were completely relatable (duh).
+And I’ve loved deer ever since!
 Squirrels, I honestly can’t tell you where that came from.
 We see a lot of squirrels in my backyard at home and I just think they’re so cute!
 I always stop for the little guys when they go running through the streets.
 Save a squirrel life, people!

 2. I Want to Write a Book One Day

-I have no idea what I would like to write about, but I would like to write a book someday!
+This book worm wants to write a book one day!
 I think I’d like to write something nonfiction or something personal, because I don’t think fiction is my thing.
 But hey, you never know!
-All I know at this point in time is that I love to write.
+All I know is that I love to write.
 I love the act of writing, I love thinking things up, and I love producing something of my own.
 That was a major reason why I wanted to start a blog!
-I wanted to be able to write about subjects I felt passionately about, simply because I loved it so much!
-I’d love to maybe write something for young girls one day.
+I wanted to be able to write about subjects I was passionate about, simply because I loved it so much!
+I’d love to maybe write something inspirational for young girls one day.
 Hmmm…

 3. If I Wasn’t A Theatre Maker, I’d Probably Be a Teacher

-I always knew deep down that I would go to college for theatre, but to appease the more “traditional” thinkers around me, I thought about becoming a teacher.
+I always knew deep down that I would go to college for theatre, but to appease the more “traditional” thinkers around me, I DID entertain the thought of becoming a teacher.
 My mom is a teacher and I love kids, so it was something I thought I might really enjoy.
-For a while I thought I wanted to be a Spanish teacher, because I did well in Spanish in high school and had great teachers, but in the end I didn’t feel like my Spanish skills were strong enough to, you know, teach the language.
-Of course, I would like to try my hand at a career in the arts, but if that were to not work out, I think I’d go back to school for early childhood education!
+For a while I thought I wanted to be a Spanish teacher…then I realized that was a no from me.
+Since I’ve been home during the pandemic, I have actually been working as a substitute teacher!
+It’s been kind of nice to experience one part of teaching first hand to see if it’s actually something I would want to do in my life.
+I can confirm that I DO still want to teach at some point…just not right now LOL

 4. I’ve Met The Jonas Brothers